Skip to main content

 2. Find the template you want to update

-3. Click the burger menu on the template card and click on edit
+3. Click the kebab menu on the template card and select Edit

 4. Modify the name, description, or tags as needed